 ( Akshay Kumar, Bsc.
 Patna, Bihar, Via: E-Mail )

-Dear Akshay, UPSC CSE is a tough examination.
+CSC: Dear Akshay, UPSCis a tough examination.
 It will test your limits and your ability to sustain the obstacles.
 Thus, it is necessary to cultivate good habits.
-We would say all the following small things are must to get selected in this examination:
+The following small things are must to get selected in this examination:

-Keep Your Workspace Clean: Wherever you study, keep it clean and tidy.
+Keep Your Workspace Clean-Wherever you study, keep it clean and tidy.
 Tables covered with books, notes, newspaper and pen, pencil,etc make your workspace complex.
 Things distract you while studying and you do not feel fresh (ultimately lowering your grasping ability).
-So, make it a habit to improve your surrounding and that will improve your chances to crack this exam.
+So please make it a habit to improve your surrounding and improving your chances to crack this exam.

-Radio and News: Listen to All India Radio to get in touch with all the current happenings in the country.
+Radio and News-Listen to All India Radio to be abreast with all the current happenings in the country.
 Watch news and follow prime time news.
 Jot down notes during the shows.

 Rewind- Relax during your preparations and avoid stress.
 Go for exercise and give breaks between different subjects.
 Start exercising and meditation.
 Proper rest is important to have a fresh mind that helps you prepare better.